Public Policy and Movement Building

 20 Years of Success

-Two decades after Bard College launched the first Bard Early College in New York City, BEC has grown into a national network of eight campuses and enrolls over 3,000 students.
-Along with a high school diploma each campus offers students up to 60 college credits and an AA degree, all tuition free.
+Two decades after Bard College launched the first Bard Early College in New York City, BEC has grown into a national network of ten campuses and enrolls over 3,400 students.
 Recent outcomes underscores the promise of this model to expand opportunity and access in higher education.

 Expanding New York’s College In High School Programs